KK Vršac: The Hemofarm years: 1992–2012

 The 2004–05 season was the most successful in the club's history.
 As rookies, they won the regional Adriatic League.
 Hemofarm finished the regular season in first place in the standings, and at the Final Eight in Belgrade, they eliminated Bosna, FMP and Partizan in the final.
-That same season, Vršac was again hosting the final tournament of the National Cup, but Hemofarm lost to Budućnost in the first game.
-In the ULEB Cup, they reached the semifinals, where they were stopped by the Greek team Makedonikos.
+That same season, Vršac was again hosting the final tournament of the National Cup, but the club lost to Budućnost in the first game.
+In the ULEB Cup, they reached the semifinals, where they fell short by the Greek team Makedonikos.

-In the 2005–06 season, they played once again in the ULEB Cup semifinals and took part in the Adriatic League Final Eight.
-In 2006–07, they played in the semifinals of the National Cup and the Adriatic League semifinals.
+In the 2005–06 season, they once again played in the ULEB Cup semifinals and took part in the Adriatic League Final Eight.
+In the 2006–07 season, they played in the semifinals of the National Cup and the Adriatic League semifinals.

-In the 2008–09 season, the team was taken over by Stevan Karadžić who led them to the semifinals in all competitions – Radivoj Korać Cup, Basketball League of Serbia, ABA League and Eurocup.
-Reaching the Eurocup Final Eight in Turin was a great success for Serbian basketball, especially as Hemofarm had the youngest team in the whole competition.
-In the first match of the tournament in Italy the "Pharmacists" have made another surprise, defeating favored Dynamo Moscow, but are uncertain in the semifinals in a precarious lost to Lietuvos rytas, which went on to win the competition.
+In the 2008–09 season, the team was taken over by Stevan Karadžić who led them to the semifinals in all competitions; Radivoj Korać Cup, Basketball League of Serbia, ABA League and Eurocup.
+Reaching the Eurocup Final Eight in Turin was a major success for Serbian basketball, especially as the club had the youngest team in the whole competition.
+In the first match of the tournament in Italy, they bested the favored Dynamo Moscow, but lost to Lietuvos rytas, who went on to win the competition.

-In the middle of the 2011–12 season, Hemofarm Group stopped to finance the club after 20 years because of the financial crisis in the company.
-All of the players were informed that they are free to leave the club.
+In the middle of the 2011–12 season, Hemofarm stopped financing the club after 20 years because of financial instabilities within the company.
+All of the players were informed that they were free to leave the club.

 KK Vršac (2012–present)

 In the summer of 2012, the club changed its name back to KK Vršac.

+A few days after the end of the 2023–24 season, on April 16, the club announced that it had signed a title sponsorship agreement with Meridianbet.